priyankasharma55/Food-Truck-API/README.md

       "Longitude": 0
     }
     ```
-- Coming to the algo to get nearest 5 food trucks for given longitude/latitude, here is how approached the problem
+- Coming to the algo to get nearest 5 food trucks for given longitude/latitude, here is how I approached the problem
     - Firstly parse the csv and for each line instantiate an object depicting a food truck with properties like name, longitude, latitude, items served, etc    -
     - Use Priority Queue of size k(=5) as a max heap to store the closest k food trucks.
 Negative of distance between target coordinate and food truck is the priority
     - Now iterate over each food truck and add it priority queue.
 When the priority queue count becomes > k, then dequeue the farthest truck from the queue
     - At the end of iteration, dequeue the nearest food trucks and return
+    - I added a simple XUnit Test to test the sanity of this algo function

 - Now for the test run outputs